Wigan Athletic F.C.: Administration, financial instability, and new ownership: Since 2020

 Meanwhile, on 7 July 2020 the club had appealed against the 12-point deduction imposed by the EFL for entering administration.
 On 14 July, Wigan recorded their biggest League victory, beating Hull City 8–0.
-This, combined with other results, meant Wigan would not finish in the relegation places, so the 12-point deduction would be applied at the end of the current season.
-Wigan's appeal against the points deduction, heard on 31 July, was set to cost the club between £400,000 and £500,000.
-Wigan drew 1–1 against Fulham in their final game of the season; the 12-point deduction pushed Wigan into the bottom three, meaning the club would play in League One if its appeal was unsuccessful.
-On 4 August, the club's relegation was confirmed and, following the resignation of manager Paul Cook, Leam Richardson was appointed caretaker manager.
+This, combined with other results, meant Wigan would not finish in the relegation places, so the 12-point deduction would be applied at the end of the current season with the relegation confirmed on 4 August.